 I see from the comments on this video that this song appeared on Dawson’s Creek.
 I remember watching the first season of that show, but I got out of the habit because it was airing at around the time I was in graduate school and I didn’t have time to watch a lot of TV.
 I also seem to remember that show was on the WB network, and the cable provider in Columbia, South Carolina stopped carrying the WB at some point while I was living there.

 This poignant song is about loss, but ultimately, there’s a promise that the separation isn’t forever.
 Someday, there will be a reconciliation.
 Maybe after death.
 It’s comforting to believe that after the pain of separation, there will be a reunion of some sort, whether it’s on Earth or in Heaven or wherever else we go after our time down here is finished.
-I know Beth Nielsen Chapman has experienced a lot of pain and loss in her life, to include the loss of her first husband, Ernest Chapman, to cancer.
+I know Beth Nielsen Chapman has experienced a lot of pain and loss in her life, to include the loss of her first husband, Ernest Chapman, to cancer (ETA in 2023: she also recently lost her second husband, also to cancer).
 She’s managed to parlay those losses into the most beautiful music.
 Even now, having just listened to that song, I feel a bit verklempt.